nawkboy/nawkboy.github.io/reference_by_chapter/TerminologyDefinitions.md

 [SaltStack](https://saltstack.com/)

 [Terraform](https://www.terraform.io/intro/vs/index.html)
-+ I believe Terraform understands the overall deployment topology and provides cross-node orchestration, leaving the node specific details to Puppet, Ansible and the like.
++ Terraform understands the overall deployment topology and provides cross-node orchestration, leaving the node specific details to Chef, Puppet, Ansible and the like.

 [Kubernetes](https://kubernetes.io/)
 + Although not strictly an Infrastructure As Code tool, some of what is done with Terraform can alternatively be done using a Docker orchestration framework such as Kubernetes or Docker Swarm.